elazarl/goproxy/README.md

 - Use a `custom http.Transport` to perform requests to the target server
 - You can specify a `MITM certificates cache`, to reuse them later for other requests to the same host, thus saving CPU.
 Not enabled by default, but you should use it in production!
 - Redirect normal HTTP traffic to a `custom handler`, when the target is a `relative path` (e.g. `/ping`)
+- You can choose the logger to use, by implementing the `Logger` interface

 ## Proxy modes
 1. Regular HTTP proxy